Solana Trading

 Tips and warnings

-Tip: Ask your bot to "run a pre-trade report on [mint address]" before any unfamiliar token.
+Tip: Ask your agent to "run a pre-trade report on [mint address]" before any unfamiliar token.
 The response will include the RugCheck risk rating, mint authority status, holder concentration, and the expected trade output — all in one message.

 Tip: For meme tokens with thin liquidity, use a trade size under $500 and set slippage to 3–5% to reduce the chance of partial fills or price impact failures.

-Warning: Solana transactions that are broadcast cannot be cancelled.
-Once the engine submits the transaction with submit: true, it will execute unless it expires (default timeout: 30 seconds).
+submit: true, it will execute unless it expires (default timeout: 30 seconds).
 Always verify the quote summary before confirming.

 Common issues